augustofasano/Probit-PFMVB/AlzheimerTutorial.md

 Wasserstein distances
 ---------------------

 Let us now compute the **Wasserstein distances** between the *p* = 9036 approximate marginal densities provided by the two VB methods and the exact posterior marginals.
-These distances are computed via Monte Carlo based on 20000 i.i.d. samples from the approximate and exact marginals.
+These distances are computed via Monte-Carlo methods based on 20000 i.i.d. samples from the approximate and exact marginals.

 Sampling from the optimal **PFM-VB** approximating density is performed through the function `sampleSUN_PFM`, while samples from the optimal **MF-VB** approximating Gaussian posterior distribution are obtained in a standard way, by exploiting the Choleski decomposition of the optimal covariance matrix **V**.